stormpat/ng-timeless/README.md

 ### Usage

 Grab the angular-timeless.js library (written as a directive) and give you HTML a new element.
+This lib is not finished, when it is i will make it a full-blown angular module.

 ```html
 <div ng-controller="TimeAgo">